sweettoothprojects/rtm-test/README.md

 CI and image publishing

 - This repository contains two GitHub Actions workflows:
-	- `.github/workflows/ci.yml` — builds the project, constructs an OCI image (paketo buildpacks), tags the image with multiple tags (project version, incremented append version, and commit SHA) and pushes to Amazon ECR.
+		- `.github/workflows/ci.yml` — builds the project, constructs an OCI image (paketo buildpacks), tags the image with multiple tags (project version and commit SHA) and pushes to Amazon ECR.
 It also optionally tags `latest` for `main`.
 	- `.github/workflows/octopus-deploy.yml` — validates the pushed image, resolves the Octopus project by slug (if necessary), and creates an Octopus release via the Octopus API.

 Required repository secrets and variables (set in GitHub Settings)